EasyRPG/Player/README.md

 Compile the Player:

 - liblcf is compiled as part of the Player.
-Extract/Clone liblcf in the ''lib'' directory
+Extract/Clone liblcf in the `lib` directory
-- Open ''builds/vs2015/Player.sln'' in Visual Studio
+- Open `builds/vs2015/Player.sln` in Visual Studio
-- The executable is created in the ''bin'' directory
+- The executable is created in the `bin` directory

 Read detailed instructions at: